learn-co-curriculum/technical-assignment-best-practices/README.md

 Try not to waste time making things too “fancy” - or risk not meeting the deadline because you want to add to the solution.
 It can be easy to spend more time on the challenge than is necessary to pass the round, and you may be doing more harm than good.

 Our advice?
 Complete the challenge as if it were a real client assignment, not a competition.
-The team might be asking themselves: "Would I be happy to build upon this code/data myself?” or “Would it be relatively straight-forward to pair with someone on this?"
+The team might be asking themselves: "Would I be happy to build upon this code/data myself?”

 ## Deadlines